Claims and Benefits FAQ

 If you are on a temporary lay-off and will be going back to work for the same employer, your employer may have arranged to file your claim at your place of employment.
 Check with your employer if you think this has been arranged.

 You must have wages in at least two quarters of your qualifying period (base period).
 The base period is the first four quarters (12 months) of the last five completed quarters from the date your claim is filed.
-For example, if your claim was filed effective October 5, 2002 your base period would the 12 month period beginning July 1, 2001 and ending June 30, 2002.
+For example, if your claim was filed effective October 5, 2019 your base period would the 12-month period beginning July 1, 2018 and ending June 30, 2019.
 The total of your base period earnings must equal or exceed one and one-half times your highest quarter earnings.
-The average of your two highest quarters must equal or exceed $1157.01.

 If you did not ask for a reduction in hours, it is possible to receive unemployment if you are working and your gross weekly earnings are LESS than your weekly benefit amount.
 In order to determine what your weekly benefit amount would be, you must file an unemployment claim.
 If approved, you would report your weekly earnings from Sunday to Saturday each week.
-You would receive the difference between your weekly benefit amount and your wages for each week you qualify.
-One important note: currently the maximum weekly benefit amount for the State of Alabama is $265.
-If your gross weekly earnings are more than $265, you will not be eligible for unemployment benefits.
-Unemployment Compensation is paid on a calendar week basis and must be filed during the week you are unemployed or working reduced hours earnings less than your weekly benefit amount.
+If you earn less than your weekly benefit amount, you would receive a reduced payment for the benefit week.
+Unemployment Compensation is paid on a calendar week basis and must be filed during the week you are unemployed or working reduced hours with earnings less than your weekly benefit amount.

 No, unemployment compensation will not replace your lost wages by supplementing your lost income due to reduced work hours or a furlough.
-Whether or not a person is eligible for unemployment benefits is determined by the weekly benefit amount for which you qualify (maximum in Alabama is $265 a week) and your gross weekly earnings.
-Gross weekly earnings will be subtracted from your weekly benefit amount and if the earnings are LESS than the weekly benefit amount, you will be paid the difference.
+Whether or not a person is eligible for unemployment benefits is determined by the weekly benefit amount for which you qualify (maximum in Alabama is $275 a week) and your gross weekly earnings.
+If your gross weekly earnings are less than your weekly benefit amount, you would receive a reduced payment for that week.
 If your gross weekly earnings are greater than the weekly benefit amount for which you qualify, you will not be eligible for unemployment compensation.

 You should file immediately.
 Your claim will be effective the Sunday proceeding the day that you file for benefits either online click here or by calling 1-866-234-5382.
 Your claim is in effect for 365 days from that Sunday.

-Benefits per week range from a minimum of $45 to a maximum of $265 (effective July 1, 2008) calculated using your base period earnings.
-On the day after you file your claim, a form is mailed to you (monetary determination) that states all of your base period wages by employer and the total and weekly amount to which you may be entitled.
+Benefits per week range from a minimum of $45 to a maximum of $275 (effective January 1, 2020) calculated using your base period earnings.
+On the day after you file your claim, a form is mailed to you (monetary determination) that lists all of your base period wages by employer and the total and weekly amount to which you may be entitled.

-Generally, you have up to 26 weeks of eligibility depending on how much you have earned in your base period.
-If you return to work of if you have deductible income for any week, you may draw more or less than 26 weeks.
+Generally, you will qualify for a set number of full benefit weeks ranging from 14-20 weeks.
+The maximum amount allowable for the benefit year is based on the unemployment rate.
+If you return to work or if you have deductible income for any week, you may draw reduced payments and increase the total possible length of time that you can draw.
 The total amount that you can draw for the year is the maximum benefit amount shown on your monetary determination.

 When you file your weekly certification for benefits, you should report any wages you earn for any work performed during the week you are claiming.
 Remember---you report your gross earnings during the week in which they are earned, not when they are paid.
 This is a mistake that could result in an overpayment of benefits.